lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 This gap exists because many critical pollutants do not remain in circulation; they sequester in specific tissue compartments over a lifetime, and they can be tricky to measure.
 Lipophilic compounds like PCBs and pesticides partition into adipose tissue, mercury builds up in nervous tissue, lead accumulates in the skeleton, and so on.
 Consequently, relying solely on fluid biomonitoring creates a pharmacokinetic blind spot, risking a significant underestimation of the toxicological drivers behind chronic diseases, and especially those with long latency periods such as neurodegenerative disorders and renal pathology.

 Recent post-mortem analyses underscore the urgency of addressing this gap.
-[Studies have confirmed](https://doi.org/10.1021/acs.est.4c09458) the presence of per- and polyfluoroalkyl substances (PFAS a.k.a. "forever chemicals") in human brain tissue, challenging previous assumptions about the blood-brain barrier.
+[Studies have confirmed](https://doi.org/10.1021/acs.est.4c09458) the presence of per- and polyfluoroalkyl substances (PFAS a.k.a. "forever chemicals") in human brain tissue, adding quantitative evidence to growing concerns about blood-brain barrier penetration by these compounds.
 Furthermore, [the detection of black carbon](https://doi.org/10.1186/s12989-018-0250-8) in airway macrophages serves as a dosimeter for lifetime particulate exposure that ambient air monitors cannot replicate.
 These findings suggest that the body acts as a historical archive, recording exposures that fluid analysis misses entirely.

 # Addressing Post-Mortem Bias